The Daily (podcast)

-The Daily is a daily news podcast produced by the American newspaper The New York Times, hosted by Michael Barbaro and Sabrina Tavernise.
+The Daily is a daily news podcast produced by the American newspaper The New York Times, hosted by Michael Barbaro, Rachel Abrams, and Natalie Kitroeff.
 Its weekday episodes are based on the Times reporting of the day, with interviews of journalists from The New York Times.
 Episodes typically last 20 to 30 minutes.

 Background

-The Daily launched in January 2017, hosted by the Times political journalist Michael Barbaro, as an extension of The New York Times' 2016 election-focused podcast, The Run-Up.
+The Daily was created in January 2017 by Lisa Tobin and Theo Balcomb as an extension of The New York Times' 2016 election-focused podcast, The Run-Up.
+It was hosted by the Times political journalist Michael Barbaro.

 The Daily is based on interviews with Times journalists, in which they summarize and comment on their story, and is complemented by recordings related to the topic, or original reporting such as interviews with persons involved in the story, and letting them speak uninterrupted.
 A summary of headlines concludes the podcast.

 The Daily is free to listen and financed by advertising; it is profitable according to the Times.
 The Times said it intended to build a news podcast franchise around it, beginning with a spin-off podcast, The New Washington, in summer 2017.
 The New Washington ran from July 2017 until December of the same year.
 A children's edition of The Daily was also planned.
 In January 2019, The Daily launched a weekly newsletter.

 In March 2022, Barbaro was joined by the second host Sabrina Tavernise, following her guest hosting and reports including the Russian invasion of Ukraine.

+In September 2024, The New York Times Company launched podcast subscriptions to The Daily on Apple Podcasts and Spotify.
+Subscribers to The Times would be able to link their accounts to Apple Podcasts and Spotify, to listen to archived episodes and receive early access to new shows.

+Tavernise announced in December 2024 that she would be leaving The Daily to return to reporting for The New York Times.
+In April 2025, it was announced that Rachel Abrams and Natalie Kitroeff would join Barbaro as co-hosts of the show.

 Opening theme

-The opening theme for The Daily is composed by Jim Brunberg and Ben Landsverk of the band Wonderly.
-It has been inspired by Barbaro suggesting the composers the theme for the series Westworld, and the siren element has been to act as "the audio DNA of the show and metaphor for the show itself."
-A slight variation entitled "Daily Theme" was featured on Wonderly's 2018 self-released digital album Homefront.
+The opening theme for The Daily is composed by Jim Brunberg and Ben Landsverk, collectively known as Wonderly.
+Brunberg and Landsverk are long-time associates of Lisa Tobin, one of the podcast's producers.
+Barbaro suggested that Brunberg and Landsverk take inspiration from the theme music of the TV series Westworld, composed by Ramin Djawadi.
+Andy Mills, one of the producers of the podcast, sent Brunberg and Landsverk music by Cliff Martinez from the TV series The Knick, which also influenced The Daily's theme music.